birkheadc/ProjectsWebApi/README.md

   }
 ```

 Curly brackets denote arbitrary strings, otherwise the string must be *exactly as written* for ASP.NET to map the JSON to the object correctly.
+Even the arbitrary strings, however, are hard-coded in the related Repository classes, so care should be taken to make sure they match.